 Everyone knows that quitting smoking can improve your health in lots of ways, but can vaping actually cure a chronic health problem in a non-smoker?

-A new paper by Joanna Astrid Miler and Peter Hajek tells the story of a young woman who took up vaping by chance, and has found that it relieved a long-term medical condition she has suffered with since childhood.
+A November 2017 paper by Joanna Astrid Miler and Peter Hajek tells the story of a young woman who took up vaping by chance, and has found that it relieved a medical condition she has suffered with since childhood.

 Miler, a psychologist, is a research fellow at the Centre for Substance Abuse Research in Glasgow.
 Prof. Hajek is a professor of clinical psychology, and director of the Tobacco Dependence Research Unit at the Wolfson Institute of Preventive Medicine at Queen Mary University London.

-Hajek co-authored Public Health England’s groundbreaking 2015 report, “E-cigarettes: an evidence update”, that famously concluded that vaping was 95 percent safer than smoking.
+Hajek co-authored Public Health England’s groundbreaking 2015 report, “E-cigarettes: an evidence update”, that famously concluded vaping is 95 percent safer than smoking.